 Whether you have been made redundant, are unsure of your next move or are returning to work after time out, The Mallows Company can provide practical assistance and arm you with the right tools to overcome the barriers you may face to ultimately help you achieve your full potential.

-We do so through the National Careers Service, offering one-to-one sessions and group workshops which focus on:
+We offer one-to-one sessions and group workshops which focus on:

 - Understanding its value and how to create one

 - Crafting your profile to best promote you

 “Having been made redundant, I sent out my CV to over a hundred companies but didn’t hear from any of them.
 It was incredibly demoralising.
 Then I met with one of The Mallows Company advisers who gave me tips on how to sell myself properly and helped me to rewrite it with all the key points that firms are looking for.
 I got a job three weeks later!
 Without that invaluable support I think I would be out of work to this day“.
 Pauline, Wellingborough.

 - Creating the right image

 - Handling common interview questions